godber/ipynb/README.rst

 ::

-  # switch to root
-  sudo -i
-  # switch to ipynb user
+  # switch to ipynb user using sudo
-  su - ipynb
+  sudo su - ipynb
-  # activate the python virtualenv
-  . /home/ipynb/ipynb-venv/bin/activate
-  # Launch with the desertpy profile
+  # Launch with the desertpy profile in the virtualenv
-  ipython notebook --profile=desertpy
+  ~/ipynb-venv/bin/ipython notebook --profile=desertpy